Faculty and Staff: Teach Abroad

 Step 9: Program Evaluation and Reporting

 At the close of your program, you will have collected student evaluations.
-The Education Abroad Office will compile these into one report to evaluate and use in future planning.
-You'll be provided with a copy for your files as well.
+The Education Abroad Office will provide you with a copy for reflection and program improvement.

 You'll also complete the Post Program Report in your online application to debrief the program, including how we can better serve you in the future, but also reporting course contact hours and multiple aspects of the program.